pjakiela/ECON379/exercises/E4-DD1-desc.md

 ### Warm-Up Activity

-The warm-up activity also available as a [do file](https://pjakiela.github.io/ECON379/exercises/E4-DD1/E4-in-class.do).
+The warm-up activity is also available as a [do file](https://pjakiela.github.io/ECON379/exercises/E4-DD1/E4-in-class.do).

 In this activity, we'll look at data from Vienna's two clinics:  the Doctor's Wing which was staffed by doctors and trainee doctors (who handled cadavers as part of their training)